 Formed in 1995 by researchers from Belém, Brazil, IPAM is an organization that works for sustainable forest development, collaborating with scientific production within the Amazonian context.

 They have projects about sustainable family production, protection of natural territories and low carbon agriculture, and work mainly with the development and dissemination of technical and scientific content.

 IPAM studies the forest, conducts research and provides data on deforestation, forest burning, supply chains, environmental impacts, among others.
 It's recognized for the concept of "Compensated Reduction of Deforestation" to combat climate change, a concept that influenced the creation of REDD (Reducing Emissions from Deforestation and Forest Degradation), a major factor to measure the effectiveness of the Amazon Fund, and for the study of fire behavior in the Amazon Forest and the environmental impacts caused by it.

 These are some of the institutions that I follow and trust to protect the Amazon rainforest.
-The experience of volunteer work in the Amazon has taught me a lot about Brazilian culture and traditional communities.
+The experience of volunteer work in the Amazon has taught me a lot about Brazilian culture and traditional indigenous communities.

 I hope you identify with any of these projects and have a chance to support the Amazon rainforest actively!
-Supporting these and other institutions is very important, especially in the current environmental scenario.
+Supporting these and other institutions is very important especially in the current environmental scenario.
 Any form of help is very welcome.
-We’ll keep fighting for a standing forest.
+We'll keep fighting for a standing forest.

-PS: Thanks to Juliana Arthuso for translating this article.
+Special thanks to Juliana Arthuso for translating this article.